troven/node-nms/README.md

 Usage
 -----

-Setup a monitored environment / zone using a Telemetry broker
+Setup a monitored environment / zone using a Telemetry broker:

 	var telemetry = new nms.Telemetry()

-Use Ping, SNMP and Web port scans
+Use Ping, SNMP and Web port scans:

 	telemetry.uses( new nms.Probe( { probe: "ICMP" } ) )
 	telemetry.uses( new nms.Probe( { probe: "SNMP", "community": "public", "oid": [1,3,6,1,2,1,1,3,0] } ) )